Gubahan Tari Tradisi

 But the implication of women as the property of men, the idea of giving women as gifts, disturbs me.
-If you made a dance reenacting Malay rulers prostrating themselves at the foot of the Thai king you would probably cause a riot.
-And yet we are so normalized to the idea of women as property, as doll-like decorative objects, that a dance like ‘Asyik Emas’ is, sadly, totally uncontroversial.
+You would probably cause a riot if you made a dance reenacting Malay rulers prostrating themselves at the foot of a Thai king.

 Across the sea, in East Malaysia, the status of women in traditional dance is not much better.
 In most of the traditional dance from Sabah and Sarawak, women do small extremely repetitive movements.
 Large groups of women function as an undifferentiated chorus, juxtaposed against a single male protagonist depicting a warrior or shaman.
 In this show, Douglas Philip Labadin’s rendition of tarian Mongigol from the Rungus of Sabah retains that pattern, with the added emphasis of having the single male dancer select his chosen consort from the ensemble by bestowing her with a necklace.
 What woman could resist?
 I would be wary, if I were her: being chosen by men has poor outcomes for women in dance.
 See The Rite of Spring, in which the Chosen One is sacrificed to fertilise the soil after winter.
 See also: female tribute, as above.